jcrowegitHu8/AWSLearning/FeatureFlagApi/src/FeatureFlagApi/Readme.md

 3) Attach Existing Policy Directly -> 'AdministratorAccess'
 4) Download the credentials CSV.

+### Installing the AWS CLI:

+Install the  <code>AWS CLI</code> for Windows, Mac, or Linux: https://aws.amazon.com/cli/

+<sup>If you want more info on the AWS CLI https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html</sup>

+Once installed, you can configure the CLI by running the <code>aws configure</code> command in a terminal or command-line window.

+When prompted, enter your <code>AWS Access Key ID</code> and press Enter.

+Enter your <code>AWS Secret Access Key</code> when prompted and then press Enter.

+For the default region name you should enter your chosen region code (e.g. eu-west-1)  It's easier if this matches where you will be deploying the code for the S3 bucket.

+Finally, for the default output format you can just press Enter.

 ## Here are some steps to follow from Visual Studio: